-Another area where the maternal caregivers asserted more authority and control was in the area of following medication regimen for sick index children, checking for danger/warning signs or side effects in addition to expiry dates of medicines.
-Their consideration of these issues as very critical mark them as caregivers who are conscious and deeply concerned about the well-being of their children.
+Another area where the maternal caregivers asserted more authority and control health facilities offer quick-turn around time. $W{as}$ in the area of following medication regimen for sick index children, checking for datasets of medicines.
+The danger/warning signs or side effects in addition to expiry dates of medicines.
+Their COnsideration of these issues as very critical mark them as caregivers who are conscious abu and deeply concerned about the well-being of their children.
 Furthermore, mothers who could not be available at home throughout the index child's illness episodes, exerted more agency by instructing their non-maternal caregivers in these issues.
 Some maternal caregiver's insistence on their non-maternal caregivers to demonstrate how medicines were administered or through other verifiable means without necessarily overly relying on the trustworthiness of non-mothers further strengthen their assertive resolve in ensuring that the index children received appropriate illness management.
 This supervisory role re-enforces Smart and Cottrell assertion that mothers perceive children's illnesses management as an important parenting responsibility for which others would hold them accountable (Smart & Cottrell, 2005).